Self-stabilization in certain infinite-dimensional matrix algebras: Introduction

-The constructions presented here are more or less improved versions of some constructions which can be found in my PhD thesis \cite{L}.
-I am indebted Prof. Richard B. Melrose, my advisor.
+The constructions presented here are improved versions of some constructions which can be found in the author's thesis \cite{L}.
+The author indebted to Prof. Richard B. Melrose, his advisor, for helpful discussions.
 In fact, much of this content was motivated by the geometric idea of Melrose, Rochon \cite{MR}.
-I would also like to thank Prof. Joachim Cuntz, who called my attention to some papers.
+The author would also like to thank Prof. Joachim Cuntz, who called his attention to some related papers, and Prof. Bal\'azs Csik\'os, for some useful advices.